-If you’re familiar with the Net Promoter Score (NPS) metric of measuring customer satisfaction, you will be well acquainted with the term “detractor.”
+If you’re familiar with the Net Promoter Score (NPS) metric of measuring customer satisfaction, you will be well acquainted with the term ‘NPS detractor’.
 Detractors are your unhappy customers—the people most likely to leave negative feedback and not use your product or service again.

 While it’s impossible to avoid criticism entirely, it’s worth considering how you can be proactive in handling potential detractors.
-By anticipating negative feedback or responding appropriately when it arrives, you could potentially avoid an increase in your churn rate and a decrease in your customer satisfaction scores.
+By using an NPS software to anticipate negative feedback or respond appropriately when it arrives, you could potentially avoid an increase in your churn rate and a decrease in your customer satisfaction scores.

 Don’t wait for negative feedback to find you—actively seek it out for yourself.
 Voice of the customer surveys are an effective way for you to gather ongoing feedback, keep abreast of any growing dissatisfaction, and tackle it as it arises.
 The last thing you want is to be surprised by criticism that compounded while you weren’t listening.